kean/Nuke/README.md

 }
 ```

-The `process` method is quite straighforward but the identifers need a bit of explanation.
+The `process` method is quite straightforward, but the identifiers need some explanation.
 The first one, `var identifier: String` is used for caching processed images.
-The second one, is used by memory caches where the string manipulation would be to slow to achieve great performance.
+The second one, is used by memory caches for which string manipulation are too slow.

 There are two other options to implement custom processors: `ImageProcessor.Anonymous` which is initialized with a closure for one-off processors, and `ImageProcessor.Composition` for combining multiple processors into one.

 #### Smart Decompression

 When you instantiate `UIImage` with `Data`, the data can be in compressed format like `JPEG`. `UIImage` does _not_ eagerly decompress this data until you display it.
 This leads to performance issues like scroll view stuttering.
-To avoid these issues, Nuke automatically decompressed the image data on the background thread.
-Decompression only runs if needed, for example, Nuke won't do any redundant work if you already forced image decompression by applying one the image processors.
+To avoid these issues, Nuke automatically decompresses the image data on the background thread.
+Decompression only runs if needed, for example, Nuke won't do any redundant work if you have already forced image decompression by applying one of the image processors.

 > See [Image and Graphics Best Practices](https://developer.apple.com/videos/play/wwdc2018/219) to learn more about image decoding and downsampling.